Rye St Antony School

-Rye St Antony School is an independent Catholic boarding and day school for girls aged 3 to 18 years and boys aged 3 to 11 years in Headington, Oxford, England.
-The school's name is commonly abbreviated and referred to by both pupils and staff as 'Rye'.
-Rye is unique as a girls' independent Catholic school founded by two women rather than by a religious order.
+Rye St Antony School was an independent Roman Catholic boarding and day school for girls aged 3 to 18 years and boys aged 3 to 11 years in Headington, Oxford, England.
+The school's name was commonly abbreviated and referred to by both pupils and staff as 'Rye'.
+Rye was unique as a girls' independent Catholic school due to the fact that it was founded by two women rather than by a religious order.

+In 2024, it merged with Headington School to become a new school, named "Headington Rye Oxford".